 Japanese vehicle OEM Toyota is set to invest $3.4 billion into lithium-ion battery production in the US.

-The firm is planning to begin its investment with a $1.29 billion investment into a battery plant to build automotive batteries— wityh Toyota confirming the location is Greensboro, North Carolina this week.
+The firm is planning to begin its investment with a $1.29 billion investment into a battery plant to build automotive batteries— although Toyota is not confirming the location yet.

 Toyota’s overall investment will be made through to 2030.

-Despite Toyota’s reticence to confirm last week, a number of media outlets and details set out in a budget bill by the state all pointed to rumours of the location being true.
+Despite Toyota’s reticence, the battery plant could be built on the outskirts of Greensboro, North Carolina, US according to a number of media outlets and details set out in a budget bill by the state.

 On 18 November, North Carolina governor Roy Cooper signed into law a budget bill that enables the state to offer $135 million in aid to an unspecified manufacturer that is interested in the Greensboro industrial park and will commit to “invest at least $1 billion in private funds and create at least 1,750 eligible positions”.